-Don’t be alarmed about this because this is a natural process.
-You see, frequent shedding can cause a loss of nutrients.
-To recover from this, the frog eats his own skin which is a good source of calcium and other nutrients.
+Don’t be alarmed by this.
+While it may seem a bit disgusting to us, it is all part of a natural process.
+You see, frequent shedding causes frogs to lose a lot of nutrients.
+To recover, the frog eats its own skin, which is a good source of calcium and other good things.

-When your frog is done shedding the patterns, and the colors will be at their most vibrant.
-This can be a fun time for you to watch how beautiful your frog really is!
+When your frog is done shedding, its patterns and colors will be at their most vibrant.
+This is a great time to take photographs and appreciate how beautiful your frog really is!

 Signs of an oncoming shed